types of jobs at a hotel

 scroll

-If hotels are your jam, then you will love to hear that they offer many amazing career paths.
-From concierge to reservation manager, you have many key roles to consider, all of which are vital to ensuring hotel operations run smoothly.
-With so many career paths available, it might be difficult to find just the right one.
+From concierge to reservation manager, you have many key roles, all of which are vital to ensuring hotel operations run smoothly.
+With so many career paths available in hotels, it might be difficult to find just the right one.
 To help you get started, here’s a look at all the different jobs in this industry and the skills that will help you build a successful career.

 1. Concierge

 By taking on this role, you will man the phones and answer patrons’ questions about shopping, dining, and recreational opportunities all around the hotel.
-As you determine their needs and zero in on their preferences, you can handle all the arrangements as well.
-You might need to buy tickets, make reservations, and even deliver items straight to their rooms.
+As you determine their needs and zero in on their preferences, you handle all the arrangements as well.
+You might need to buy tickets, make reservations, and even deliver items directly to their rooms.

-2. Front Desk Supervisor
+2. Front desk supervisor

 On an average day, you might spend some time: